dose

 Study show high levels of mercury in women related to fish consumption | EVISA's News

-Link database: ATSDR: ToxFAQs for Radium
+Link database: ATSDR: ToxFAQs for Mercury

 Too many dental amalgam fillings may increase blood mercury levels | EVISA's News